logicbrush/bootstrap-sass/README.md

 # bootstrap-sass

-A SASS library for designing typical websites.
+A SASS library for constructing typical websites.

 ## Modules